Horses 6 Nutritional Daily Requirements, is also known for the term (6 Categories), is essential in your horse’s diet.

-Proteins are vital for proper growth and maintenance for your horse.
-Proteins are broken down into amino acids and are combined to make your horses hair, hooves, and muscles healthier.
+Proteins break down into amino acids> and are combined to make your horse’s hair, hooves, and muscles healthier.

 For horses, it is mostly lysine.
-Some horse owners will say, “the higher the protein, the higher the energy”, meaning the “hotter” your horse will get.
+Some horse owners will say, “the higher the protein, the higher the energy,” meaning the “hotter” your horse will get.

 Commercial feeds may have 6 to 12% fat.
-While your goal may be to increase the fat in your horse’s diet, just keep in mind that you have to continue your horse’s diet as you usually would and not to cut out any other important nutrients as you add in extra fats.
+While your goal may be to increase the fat in your horse’s diet, keep in mind that you have to continue your horse’s diet as you usually would and not to cut out any other essential nutrients as you add in extra fats.

-Vitamins are grouped into 2 different cateories.
+Vitamins are two different categories.

-- Fat Soluble (A, D, K, E)
+- Fat-Soluble (A, D, K, E)

 - Water Soluble (B1, B2)

 Horses typically make their vitamins, so not all horses will require a supplement.
 Some horses can become deficient and can lead to health issues.
 Also, keep in mind that horses can get an overload of vitamins, which can lead to high levels and possibly cause toxicity.

 A mineral block is a good idea to put out and leave in your horse’s pasture, so they have access to it at all times.
 You can also purchase small mineral blocks for your horse’s stall.